MicrosoftDocs/memdocs/sccm/core/servers/deploy/install/use-the-setup-wizard-to-install-sites.md

     -   **SQL Server name (FQDN):** By default, this is set to be the site server computer.

     -   **Instance name:** By default, this is blank.
-It will use the default instance of SQL on the site server computer.
+It uses the default instance of SQL on the site server computer.

     -   **Database name:** By default, this is set to CM_&lt;Sitecode\>.
 You are free to use a different name that you specify.

     -   **Service Broker Port:** By default, this is set to use the default SQL Server Service Broker (SSB) port of 4022.
-It is used by SQL to communicate directly to the site database at other sites.
+SQL uses it to communicate directly to the site database at other sites.

 13. On the second **Database Information** page, you can specify nondefault locations for the SQL Server data file and the SQL Server log file for the site database: